-The Amtrak stop at Barstow is a platform and shelter located at the Casa del Desierto train depot, which was rehabilitated by the city in 1993.
+The Amtrak stop at Barstow is a platform and shelter located at the Casa del Desierto train depot, which was rehabilitated by the city in 1993 and sits on the north side of the tracks opposite the downtown.
 Better known as the Harvey House Railroad Depot because of its origins as a Harvey House restaurant, the current facility opened on February 22, 1911, replacing an earlier Harvey House depot from 1885 that burned in 1908.

 The station currently houses the Western American Railroad Museum, the Barstow Route 66 "Mother Road" Museum, the Barstow Area Chamber of Commerce and Visitors Bureau and a real estate development sales office.
 Some city offices are located upstairs and a banquet room is available for rent downstairs.
 The western wing serves as the rail-bus transit center.
 The depot was added to the National Register of Historic Places in 1975.